stealthsoftwareinc/safrn/doc/wiki/design/crypto/bitconv.md

 ### Introduction

-The following protocols are used for PSO, as well as in our ridge regression protocol.
-This is also described in [#72](https://gitlab.stealthsoftwareinc.com/stealth/safrn/-/issues/72).
+The following protocols are used for PSO, as well as in our regression protocol.

 The cost of all protocols are described for a computation done by $`m`$ parties with a prime $`p`$ that is $`\ell`$ bits long.

-See also the related [comparison protocols](compare).
+See also the related [comparison protocols](/doc/wiki/design/crypto/compare.md).

 ### Protocols

 #### mod 2 to mod p

-[This is due to @steve in CARMA]

 Begin with XOR shares $`[x_j]`$ of the bits $`x_j`$ of some integer $`x`$ satisfying $`0 \leq x < 2^c < p`$.